Defects and Inconsistencies in Solar Flare Data Sources: Implications for Machine Learning Forecasting: Flare Response: Data Source, Quality, and Processing

 \subsection{Cross-Comparison of Science-Quality, Operational, and SSW Flare Lists}

-To further look at the differences of these flare lists, we then compared the \texttt{Science-Quality}, \texttt{SWPC-FTP}, and \texttt{SSW} flare lists.
+To further investigate the differences of these flare lists, we compared the \texttt{Science-Quality}, \texttt{SWPC-FTP}, and \texttt{SSW} flare lists.
 The \texttt{Science-Quality} catalog was obtained through the NCEI website.
 The \texttt{SWPC-FTP} catalog is directly downloaded from the SWPC open warehouse due to the inconsistency between the FTP archive and \texttt{SunPy-HEK} records.
 The \texttt{SSW} flares were downloaded from their web archive~\citep{Freeland2002}.
-Additionally, we downloaded the Science-Quality flare location production from NCEI and augmented the \texttt{Science-Quality} list using the pinpoint location information.
+In addition, we downloaded the Science-Quality flare location dataset from NCEI and augmented the \texttt{Science-Quality} list with pinpoint location information.
+Finally, \texttt{Science-Quality} and \texttt{SSW} have pinpoint flare location coordinates, while \texttt{SWPC-FTP} and \texttt{SSW} have NOAA AR numbers.

-The period of interest covers from 2010-01-01 to 2024-12-31.
-NCEI provides the processed science-quality data for each instrument separately, and the data availability coverage of one instrument usually does not align with the time range when the instrument is in operational use.
-For example, GOES-16 reached geostationary orbit on 2015-11-29 and started to provide flare event data since 2017-02-09, while GOES-16 did not become NOAA’s primary source of solar X-ray flux until 2019-12-09.
-GOES-16 was replaced by GOES-18 as the primary satellite in December 2024.
+The period of interest is from 2010-01-01 to 2024-12-31.
+NCEI provides processed science-quality data for each instrument separately, and the data availability coverage of one instrument usually does not align with the time range during which the instrument is in operational use.
+For example, although GOES-16 reached geostationary orbit on 2016-11-29 and began providing flare event data on 2017-02-09, it did not become NOAA’s primary source of solar X-ray flux until 2019-12-09.
+GOES-16 was subsequently replaced by GOES-18 as the primary satellite in December 2024.

-During this time range, GOES-13, -14, -15, and -16 had become the primary satellites.
-We compiled the flare summary data from different instruments to get the \texttt{Science-Quality} flare list.
-Since the flare location product is only available for the GOES-R series and the flare location information is crucial in predictive model training, we include the whole time range of the GOES-16 since 2017-02-19.
-Before GOES-16, we compiled the science-quality data from different GOES instruments based on primary use status~\citep{goes1-15_readme}.
-We show the time range of the compiled science-quality flare data in Table~\ref{tab:goes_intruments}.
+Consequently, over the study period (2010-01-01 to 2024-12-31), multiple satellites (GOES-13, -14, -15, and -16) served as the operational primary data source at different times.
+To ensure consistency with the operational flare catalog, we construct the \texttt{Science-Quality} flare list by combining NCEI science-quality flare summary products from different instruments, using time intervals aligned with the periods during which each instrument serves as the operational primary satellite.
+Because flare location products are available only for the GOES-R series and such geographic information is essential for training predictive models, we include the full GOES-16 time range starting from 2017-02-19.
+Prior to GOES-16, science-quality data are compiled from earlier GOES instruments based on their periods of primary operational use~\citep{goes1-15_readme}.